Millennium Challenge Corporation: Subsequent impact

+Criticism

-Some critics have charged that the program uses indicators by conservative groups such as the Heritage Foundation and is therefore biased toward free market economics and reimposing American imperialism on the Global South.
+Some critics have charged that the program uses indicators by conservative groups, such as The Heritage Foundation, and is therefore biased toward free market economics and reimposing American imperialism on the Global South.
 The program is said to have resulted in countries receiving less funding from other U.S. government development organizations and not more.
 Some development agencies have felt frozen out of the process since the compact programs are designed primarily by the country involved.
 Implementation has been difficult in Armenia, and concern about its effectiveness has been expressed.

 In February 2020, the Cabinet of Sri Lanka said it would not sign the proposed MCC agreement in its present form.
 A committee of experts had determined that it contained clauses incompatible with the Constitution of Sri Lanka and was "detrimental" to the country's sovereignty.
-After a board meeting on 15 December 2020, the MCC announced the withdrawal of its proposal for a compact with Sri Lanka.
+After a board meeting on 15 December 2020, the MCC announced the cancelation of the proposed compact with Sri Lanka.
+Several sources have cited a Chinese government disinformation campaign against MCC was the origin of these concerns.
+A similar disinformation effort attributed to the Chinese government was attempted against MCC's program in Nepal, but was ultimately unsuccessful and the compact moved forward.